 Some of the notes she left had almost ripped my heart out, but the paintings she left made it sing with joy.

 I think about the word she hid in all of her paintings.
-The wounds left by her fathers’ hands and never healed, nor had the brutality of his words.
+The wounds left by her fathers’ hands had never healed, nor had the brutality of his words.

-I kept repeating the word, and I will never forget the gentleman at the gallery cavalierly saying, “The word is WORTLOS.
+I kept repeating the word over and over.
+I will never forget the gentleman at the gallery cavalierly saying, “the word is WORTLOS.
 It’s German.
 Translated, it means…’worthless’.”